Astig-1982/Milestone-coffee/README.md

 * Copy the url in the dropdown box.
 * Using your preffered **IDE** open up your preferred terminal.
 * Navigate to your desired file location.
-* Copy the following **code** and input it into your terminal to clone Holiday Destinations.
+* Copy the following **code** and input it into your terminal to clone The Coffee Project.

          git clone https://github.com/Astig-1982/The-Coffee-Project.git